farmlinx/farmlinx.github.io/README.md

-Github page repository for web hosting of www.farmlinx.in Currently using mobirise website designer
+Github page repository for web hosting of www.farmlinx.in.
+Currently using mobirise website designer.